 Physical versus emotional stress

-Emotional stress may be very subjective but can cause serious issues such as anxiety, depression, poor sleep, etc. We often put this type of stress upon ourselves, and it can become a chronic issue that if left alone, can leave us both emotionally and physically drained.
+Emotional stress may be very subjective but can cause serious issues such as anxiety, depression, poor sleep, etc. We often put this type of stress upon ourselves, and it can become a chronic issue that if left alone, can leave you emotionally and physically drained.
 This emotional stress is not just limited to traumatic events, but can also come from negative self-talk and self-criticism.

 Physical stress, without the presence of emotional stress, will appear in the body as follows: